Skip to Content

 What is Paya?

-• Paya: The authentic Pakistani paya soup features beef trotters or foot bones, but you can substitute goat or lamb bones.
+• Paya: Authentic Pakistani paya soup is made with beef trotters, but you can swap them for goat or lamb trotters if that’s what you have.

 The full recipe with measurements is in the recipe card below.

-Step 1: Add the beef paya, water, ginger, garlic, and onion to the Instant Pot.
+Step 1: Combine beef trotters, onions, green chilies, garlic, ginger, kosher salt, and water in an Instant Pot.
 Secure the lid and set it to manual high pressure for 1 hour and 40 minutes with a 10-minute natural release.

 Bones, onions, garlic, ginger and herbs in a pot cooking.